temperlang/temperlang-blog/posts/stretching.md

 # Stretching the strangeness budget to bridge language communities

-The tools we have at hand shape how we work with others, especially the languages we use to express ourselves.
-When I have a language in common with you, it’s easier for us to identify common problems, craft shared solutions, and the effort spent testing and improving benefits many; without, we each reinvent wonky wheels.
+What good is a programming language that translates to all the others?

-The software community is fragmented.
-Data scientists use Python, the web platform uses JavaScript, mobile apps and backends are written in yet another language, and legacy systems … ugh.
+If its semantics don't translate faithfully, not a lot.
+If they do, developers can easily identify common problems and craft shared solutions even across language communities &mdash; the software community becomes less divided despite working on different stacks.
+Data scientists use Python, the web platform uses JavaScript, mobile app and backend people each use their own preferred languages (and legacy systems … ugh).
+But that doesn't need to fragment the software community.

-Temper is a language designed to translate well to all.
-It fills this gap in our collective toolbox to allows sharing common solutions across all the language communities in an engineering organisation, or across the whole open-source community.
+*Temper* is a programming language designed for one thing: translating well to the others.
+It fills this gap in our collective toolbox; it allows sharing common solutions across all the language communities in an engineering organisation, or across the whole open-source community.
 One developer or a small team can use Temper to write a library that translates into all the other languages, supporting many language communities.

-A blessing and a curse: different languages are often the right tool for different jobs, but each has its own quirks.
+Different languages are often the right tool for different jobs, but each has its own quirks.
 This series of articles explores these differences.
 Each starts with a short snippet of code, and looks at the problems with a naïve translation into various languages.
-Translating faithfully and providing idiomatic interfaces is hard, so understanding these differences is crucial to bridging language communities.
+Translating faithfully and providing idiomatic interfaces is hard, so understanding these differences is crucial to bridging language communities so the languages we work in don't dictate whom we can collaborate with.

 <!-- more -->

 The first article, [*A Tangle of Strings*](./tangle-of-strings.md), starts small.
-It has nothing to do with entertaining cats, but, maybe `cat`.
+Strings are great for entertaining cats (=~ `cat`), but turns out they're good for other things too!
 Can we write simple string functions that translate efficiently while preserving semantics?
-Yes, Betteridge’s law notwithstanding, but to do so in a way that is efficient and sensible to the working programmer, we need to first disentangle semantic yarn.
+To do so in a way that is both efficient and sensible to the working programmer, we need to first disentangle some semantic yarn.

 *When Words Collide* deals with naming collisions?
 Languages have subtly (and grossly) different approaches to naming style, overloading, overriding, masking, key word reservation.
+What can one do when the perfect name for a function in one language is forbidden in another?

 *Generically Speaking* talks about generic operations.
 Some languages don’t distinguish between strings and integers at runtime (Perl, PHP), others between integers and floats (JavaScript, Lua and many others).
-How can we translate a simple generic minimum function that uses a lexicographic string comparison given strings and numeric comparison given ints?
+How can we translate a simple generic *minimum* function so that it uses a lexicographic string comparison given strings and numeric comparison given ints?
 How can we do this without expanding code size (as monomorphization tends to) for languages like JavaScript where code has to be sent over the wire?

 *Well, I Never!, But When I Do* discusses bottom types.
-Some languages have a type that conveys “expressions of this type never produce a value” which might be called Never or Nothing.
-How does Temper’s bottom-esque type let us translate well to languages that have them and those that don’t and avoid producing translations that trip up “Unreachable code” compiler checks.
+Some languages have a type that conveys “expressions of this type never produce a value” which you might've seen called *Never* or *Nothing*.
+How does Temper’s bottom-esque type let us translate well to both languages that have them and those that don’t and avoid producing translations that trip up “Unreachable code” compiler checks.

 *Cast Away: TFW Your BFF is a Volleyball* discusses type casting, checking whether a value is of a type before proceeding to treat it